 First, make the custard.
-Pour most of the milk into a medium sauce pan, reserving a small amount.
+Pour most of the milk into a medium saucepan, reserving a small amount.
 Add lemon peel and cinnamon stick to the pan.
-Place the milk on stove over high heat.
+Place the milk on the stove over high heat.

-While milk is heating, place corn starch into a medium mixing bowl and whisk in the reserved milk, making sure that the corn starch does not form lumps.
+While milk is heating, place saucepan into a medium mixing bowl and whisk in the reserved milk, making sure that the cornstarch does not form lumps.
 Blend well.
-Add 1 or 2 Tbsp sugar to the corn starch mixture and whisk again.
+Add 1 or 2 tbsp. sugar to the mixture and whisk again.
 Add the egg and beat all ingredients together.

 Once the milk boils, remove from heat.
-Discard the lemon peel and cinnamon and allow to sit for 3-4 minutes.
+Discard the lemon peel and cinnamon and allow to sit for 3 to 4 minutes.
 Pour the hot milk into the corn starch mixture while stirring with a whisk.
 Then, pour milk mixture back into the same pan, and return it to the stove on low heat.
-Using a wooden spoon or whisk, stir constantly until mixture thickens a bit, then raise heat to medium high.
+Using a wooden spoon or whisk, stir constantly until mixture thickens a bit, then raise heat to medium-high.
 Continue to stir.
 Once it boils, it should have a thick custard consistency.
 Remove from heat.
-After 2-3 minutes, add the butter and stir as it melts.
+After 2 to 3 minutes, add the butter and stir as it melts.
 Set aside and allow to cool.
 Cover tightly and refrigerate until ready to assemble the goxua.

 While custard is cooling, use an electric mixer to whip the cream to stiff peaks with 2 tablespoons sugar.
 Cover tightly and refrigerate.